samdanTetteh/CreditScore/README.md

 - Go further with modularising the application
 - Include offline support
 - Automatically retry endpoint once network is restored
+- Avoid credit Score fragment from reloading
+- Improve credit score detail screen UI (could be a card view with a recycler view)

 # Issues faced
 - Has issues with donut view as I wanted to avoid using libraries.